pvis2022/pvis2022/_collections/_program/0-sessions.md

 Daniel Weiskopf on "[Multidimensional Visualization]({{ site.baseurl }}/program/keynotes/#danielweiskopf)"

-<span class="notice">The keynote q/a starts with a brief explanation by Dr. Weiskopf followed by questions/answers.
+<p class="notice">The keynote q/a starts with a brief explanation by Dr. Weiskopf followed by questions/answers.
 Keynote talks will appear a few days before the opening on the conference YouTube channel.
-You can discuss with Dr. Weiskopf realtime on Zoom or drop your messages on the `#keynote1` channel of the conference Discord a head of this session.</span>
+You can discuss with Dr. Weiskopf realtime on Zoom or drop your messages on the `#keynote1` channel of the conference Discord a head of this session.</p>

 {% assign accepted = site.data.accepted %}
 {% assign index = accepted.index %}